 Are you currently applying for a new job, or gunning for a promotion at your current company?
-Either way now’s the time to brush up on those negotiation skills and secure the salary that you deserve.
+Either way now’s the time to brush up on those negotiation skills, learn how to answer the salary question, and secure the salary that you deserve.

 Follow Ladders on Flipboard!

 Does the thought of negotiating for your salary bring you out in a cold sweat?
 You’re not alone.
 Many people are scared about negotiating their salaries according to Salary.com.
 A recent survey revealed that only 37% of people said that they always negotiate for their salaries.
 18% said that they never do it and 44% said they’ve never brought it up!
 And, according to Linda Babcock’s book – “Girls Don’t Ask”, only 7% of women attempt to negotiate their first salary.

 This is definitely something you should learn to do though, however much it scares you.
 When you negotiate, you show your employer not only that you can advocate for yourself but also that you have done your homework about how much you’re worth in the labor market.
 You could also increase your salary by 7% which adds up to a lot over the course of your career!

 Step 1: Find out how much you’re worth

 Do your research and find out your market value.
 Rather than discussing any raise in relation to what you currently earn, flip the conversation around to talking about how much you’re worth on the labor market and focus the discussion on hard numbers.

 Step 2: Formulate your arguments

 Write down all of your arguments about why you think you should get the salary or raise you’re asking for.
 Make sure to focus on your market value and the value that you bring to your role.

 Step 3: Be proactive about asking for a raise